young-hun-jo/DeepLearningOnlyNumpy/README.md

 # DeepLearningOnlyNumpy
-realization using only numpy based on 'Deep Learning From Bottom' reference book
+realization using only numpy based on 'Deep Learning From Scratch' reference book